Singapore: a global hub for digital innovation and tech start-ups

 The Employment Pass (EP) and the Entrepreneur Pass (EntrePass).
 Both are valid options for foreign nationals and businesses to live and work in Singapore.
-They allow the applicant to remain in Singapore between one to two years.
+They allow the applicant to remain in Singapore for one to two years.

 Singapore is one of the world's most open economies.
-The 2017 World Bank Report declared it as the second easiest economy to conduct business in.
+The 2017 World Bank Report declared it the second easiest economy to conduct business in.